yyou1996/yyou1996.github.io/_pages/about.md

 🧑‍🎓**Bio.** I am a fifth-year Ph.D. candidate (2019 -- expected 2024) in the Department of Electrical and Computer Engineering at Texas A&M University, advised by Prof. [Yang Shen](https://shen-lab.github.io) and co-advised by Prof. [Zhangyang Wang](https://vita-group.github.io/).
 I received my bachelor's degree from Xi'an Jiaotong University.
 For more details please refer to my [CV](https://yyou1996.github.io/files/yuning_cv.pdf).

-Besides, our lab is recruiting excellent [Ph.D. students](https://shen-lab.github.io/Positions-TAMU-ECE-Shen.pdf), [postdocs](https://shen-lab.github.io/positions-201712.pdf), and student workers if you are TAMU students.
+Besides, our lab is recruiting excellent [Ph.D. students](https://shen-lab.github.io/Positions-TAMU-ECE-Shen.pdf), [postdocs](https://shen-lab.github.io/positions-201712.pdf), and student workers if you are TAMU students. \\
+<\br>

 ⚗️**Research.** I am interested in **machine learning** on **non-Euclidean** data (e.g. graphs or hypergraphs), with fundamental understanding in theory and challenging real-world applications to **biomedicine**.
 Representative works include: